alema-r/Alessandro-Marcolini-Oniro/docs/ci/hidden-jobs/build-recipe.rst

 ``MACHINE``.
 For discussion of ``CI_ONIRO_BUILD_FLAVOUR`` refer to the :doc:`bitbake-workspace` job.  ``CI_ONIRO_RECIPE_NAME`` is any BitBake recipe available in the selected flavour. ``MACHINE`` is desired machine name.
-Supported values are documented alongside each flavour in the *meta-ohos* repository.
+Supported values are documented alongside each flavour in the *oniro* repository.